 Although there is some conjecture regarding the length of time that needs to elapse for grief to be considered 'complicated' it can be defined as prolonged grief symptoms that last for at least one month following six months of bereavement (Holly Prigerson et al 2009, Katherine Shear et al 2011).

 These denote atypical, pathological mourning styles and patterns that are both prolonged and remain overly intense and relatively unchanging over time.
 This can include particularly strong feelings and longing for the person who has died, affecting an individual's ability to return to routine aspects of living and restoring their quality of life.
-There may be inability to deal with or process the death and the circumstances around it, leading to a range of grief complications including emotional pain and intense preoccupation with the deceased (Craig White 2013 pp14-15).
+There may be inability to deal with or process the death and the circumstances around it, leading to a range of grief complications including profound emotional pain and intense preoccupation with the deceased (Craig White 2013 pp14-15).